gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 * As said, the stack is based on Node.
 First <a href="https://nodejs.org/en/download/">Install</a> it on your system.
 It will come with npm, with which you can install js dependencies (works like maven).

+* Update npm first !
+Current version of npm included in node install is 2.something...
+Dont use it :) Big improvement has been made in dependencies resolving : it uses flattened strucutre resulting in smaller disk usage and faster build
+{% highlight shell %}
+npm install npm@latest -g
+{% endhighlight %}

 * Create a directory named "react-portlet" and generate a starting package.json file :
 {% highlight shell %}
 npm init